Skip to main content

 • Provides for cash patronage and/or equity

 Cooperatives determine how to distribute patronage and/or equity to owners after the close of each fiscal year.
-More than $3.2 billion has been returned to owners by CHS via patronage and equity over the past 10 years.
+When planned distributions of cash patronage and redeemed equity are complete in 2026, CHS will have returned nearly $2.6 billion to owners over the past five years.

-Cooperatives bring strength to rural communities by providing jobs, building economic stability and supporting local services.
-Through the CHS Foundation and community giving programs, CHS is committed to developing the next generation of ag leaders and elevating the CHS values of safety and cooperative spirit.
-CHS also provides learning and development opportunities for cooperative employees and helps member cooperatives connect with candidates looking for leadership roles in the cooperative system.
+A cooperative provide jobs, build economic stability and support local services.
+Through the CHS Foundation and community giving programs, CHS helps develop the next generation of ag leaders and demonstrates the CHS values of safety and cooperative spirit.

 See how we strengthen hometown communities